-Given that kids’ birthday parties are big business — the average party venue charges around $300; add in the costs of decorations, food and favors, and the bill can easily top $500 — it’s understandable that parents want to get it right.
+Given that kids’ birthday parties are big business — the average party venue charges around $300; add in the costs of decorations, food and favors, and the bill can easily top $500 — understandably, parents want to get it right.
 That’s easier said than done, though.
-In preschool and kindergarten, kids begin socializing with children outside the family circle, setting the stage for misunderstandings (do parents drop off the kids or do parents stay?) and gaffes (forgetting to buy enough cake for parents to have a slice, too — sorry!).
+Kids begin socializing with children outside the family circle in preschool and kindergarten, setting the stage for misunderstandings (do parents drop off the kids or do parents stay?) and gaffes (forgetting to buy enough cake for parents to have a slice, too — sorry!).

 Parents bring different expectations, cultural norms, communication styles and budgets to the party-planning process, and etiquette can fall through the cracks, says Jacqueline Whitmore, an internationally recognized etiquette expert, author and founder of The Protocol School of Palm Beach.
-And the increasingly paperless world of party communications leaves room for etiquette missteps; per online stationer Punchbowl, 73 percent of parents prefer to send online invitations.
+And the increasingly paperless world of party communications leaves room for etiquette missteps; According to online stationer Punchbowl, 73 percent of parents prefer to send online invitations.